U.S.A.

 The acting is quite good.
 Lots of the stars in this were from Vancouver so it gave them a chance to show their stuff.

-Sharlene Martin played a nice bitch in the film reminding you of one of those popular pretty girls in school that likes to use others cause she can.
+Sharlene Martin (Tamara Mason) played nicely as a bitch in the film reminding you of one of those popular pretty girls in school that likes to use others cause she can.
+She has a good slick attitude into her speaking along with her wicked moves.

-Gordon Currie seemed to do well as a preppie type of student filmmaker as he had the right looks for it.
+Gordon Currie (Miles Wolfe) seemed to do well as a preppie type of student filmmaker as he had the right looks for it.

-Saffron Henderson's role wasn't as big as most of the other actors but she stood out terrifically as a rocker in the film.
+Saffron Henderson (J.J.) didn't have a big role as most of the other actors mentioned and was in it for about 4 minutes but she stood out terrifically as a rocker in the film.
+Does well at faking her guitar playing for a camcorder shooting.

 A person is burned to death by a hot rock in a sauna